benny-18/Petify/README.md

 # Petify - Lost & Found Pet Poster Creator

 **Petify** is a Laravel web application that allows users to create, edit, and export professional lost & found pet posters using a variety of templates.
-It features a live preview powered by Livewire, automatic thumbnail generation, and export to SVG, PNG, or PDF.
+It features a live preview powered by Livewire, automatic thumbnail generation, and export to PNG or PDF.

 ---